Arden Cho: Acting

-Upon her return from Kenya, she moved to Los Angeles, where she worked odd jobs while trying to pursue a career in acting.
-Although she did not have any screen credits at the time, her first agent took her on due to her resume of musical and physical talents, which included ballet, cello, piano, amongst others.
+Cho spent the summer following her graduation on a medical missionary trip in Kenya.
+She then moved to Los Angeles, where she worked odd jobs while trying to pursue a career in acting.
+Although she did not have any screen credits at the time, her first agent took her on due to her resume of musical and physical talents, which included ballet, cello, and piano.
 Cho has appeared in films, television series, and commercials in the United States and Asia.
 In 2008, Cho played the grown-up lead of Hyori (the younger version being played by Megan Lee) in the short film My First Crush, directed by Rocky Jo.

-In 2011, she appeared in the role of Pru, a friend of Paige McCullers (Lindsey Shaw) in Season 1, Episode 20 ("Someone to Watch Over Me"), of the ABC Family show Pretty Little Liars.
+In 2011, she appeared in the role of Pru, a friend of Paige McCullers in the season 1 episode "Someone to Watch Over Me" of the ABC Family show Pretty Little Liars.
 She also appeared in the role of Gia in the monster film Mega Python vs. Gatoroid, directed by Mary Lambert.

-In 2014, Cho joined the TV series Teen Wolf as Kira, starting as a recurring character in season 3 but was promoted to a main cast role in season 4.
-In April 2016, ahead of her talk at University of Illinois at Chicago for Asian American Awareness Month, Cho posted a YouTube video on her personal channel revealing that she would not return for season 6 of Teen Wolf.
+In 2014, Cho joined the TV series Teen Wolf as Kira, starting as a recurring character in the series's third season.
+She was promoted to a main cast role in the fourth season.
+In April 2016, ahead of her talk at University of Illinois at Chicago for Asian American Awareness Month, Cho posted a YouTube video on her personal channel revealing that she would not return for the sixth season of Teen Wolf.
 In 2017, Cho was cast as a recurring character on season 3 of Chicago Med as Dr. Ethan Choi's sister.

-In 2022, Cho starred as the lead character Ingrid Yun in the Netflix series Partner Track.
+Beginning in 2022, Cho starred in several projects for Netflix.
+In 2022, Cho starred as the lead character Ingrid Yun in the television series Partner Track, which lasted for one season.
+She later said that its cancellation left her dispirited, as she "thought that was going to be my moment, then it wasn't.
+I pretty much quit the business and retired."
+She appeared as June in the 2024 live-action adaptation of Avatar: The Last Airbender, after which she took a hiatus lasting a year and a half, much of which she spent traveling.
+Cho auditioned the role of Rumi in the Netflix animated musical film KPop Demon Hunters, attracted by the film's Korean subject.
+She had intended it to be her final project but found the making of it motivated her to continue acting.
+Upon its release in 2025, KPop Demon Hunters was a major hit, becoming Netflix's most watched animated movie of all time by July 2025 and eventually Netflix's most-watched film ever at 236 million views by August, surpassing Red Notice (2021).